 Shawn is a regular contributor to The Huffington Post, Inc. and Entrepreneur.
 Training and Development Magazine, Creative Training Techniques, and Miller-Heiman’s Best Few have also featured his articles.

 Education and Certifications

-Shawn. holds a BA in theater performance from the University of South Florida.
-He is Certified Speaking Professional (CSP), a designation awarded by The National Speakers Association.
+Shawn holds a BA in theater performance from the University of South Florida.
+He is a Certified Speaking Professional (CSP), a designation awarded by The National Speakers Association.
 He is also a Registered Corporate Coach (RCC) and certified trainer for DDI, the Winninger Institute, and Miller-Heiman.